- ES Home

 Delmarva fox squirrel sightings have been reported by state and federal biologists, as well as knowledgeable citizens who live, work, and hunt in the rural landscapes where the species occurs.
 These animals are not always easy to see but can be visible at times of the year along field edges, roadsides, or in the woods by hunters sitting quietly.
 These sightings, along with records from trapping and camera surveys – all mapped by the U.S. Fish and Wildlife Service's (Service) Chesapeake Bay Field Office – document a larger range and healthier distribution for this species.

-The Service’s most recent scientific evaluation of the Delmarva fox squirrel population, called a five-year status review, concludes with a recommendation to remove it from the federal list of threatened and endangered species.
+In 2012, the Service's most recent scientific evaluation of the Delmarva fox squirrel population, called a five-year status review concluded that the squirrel was no longer at risk of extinction.
 The Delmarva fox squirrel distribution is now much larger then when it was first given federal protection, with very good persistence within the range.

 What We Do